PotOfCoffee2Go/tw5-pocket-io/wikis/twtalk/tiddlers/docs-docs-talk-writeup.md

 ## Server-side JavaScript code stored in wikis
 The JavaScript code run on the server is stored and dynamically uploaded to the server on startup.
 One can view this as another 'module' loader similar to [ CJS, AMD, UMD, and ESM](https://irian.to/blogs/what-the-heck-are-cjs-amd-umd-and-esm-in-javascript) loaders.
 A TiddlyWiki based 'Project Management System' is available to assist in the building and maintaining custom applications.
-It is beyond the scope of this post to get into details; suffice it to say that JavaScript code is selectively uploaded to the server to implement corporate custom applications.
+It is beyond the scope of this post to get into details; suffice it to say that JavaScript code is selectively uploaded to the server to implement custom applications.

 ## Node.js environment with access to all wikis
 The server runs in a [Node.js REPL](https://nodejs.org/api/repl.html) context.
 This is similar to the 'window' or 'document' object in a browser - but runs on the server.
 A REPL context has effectively all of the common Node.js objects such as ''fs', os', 'process', 'path', 'http/s', etc...
 Also JavaScript objects such as 'Array', setTimeout', 'setInterval', 'decodeURI' and many more are pre-loaded.
 Has the disadvantage (similar to the browser 'window' object) one has to take care not to overwrite standard functions.
 But the advantages far outweigh the disadvantages.